People, Permits, Planning

 Building certifiers will check a wide range of items on your new home from the foundations and framing to natural light and ventilation.
 They will also look at fire safety, safe access and the materials used in the build.

 Certification also involves a thorough check of the plans to make sure they comply with required ‘setbacks’ (the distance of the home from the property lines).
-Your builder will be given a planning permit / approval when your plans are given approval.
+Your builder will be given a planning permit/approval when your plans are approved.

 Ok, so you’re part of the way there.
 Check out Part 2 where we’ll complete the picture and take you through to the end of the new home building process.